Sarita, Texas: Education

-Sarita Elementary School (PreK-6) of the Kenedy County Wide Common School District serves Sarita.
+Sarita Elementary School (prekindergarten-grade 6) of the Kenedy County Wide Common School District serves Sarita.

 Students who graduate from Sarita Elementary move on to De La Paz Middle School and Kaufer Early College High School, operated by Riviera Independent School District, which takes all secondary students from the KCWCSD area.

+All of Kenedy County is in the area of Del Mar College, according to the Texas Education Code.